What is a Healthy Diet?

 - Women: 2 serves per day (14-20g)

-*Based on the average adult aged 19-50 years old (those outside of this range have different requirements and can be found here)
+*According to the Australian Guide to Healthy Eating and based on the average adult aged 19-50 years old (those outside of this range have different requirements and can be found here)

 How to create a balanced meal